Veryan4/truba/helm/README.md

 Make sure to base encode 64 the value generated with `htpasswd` when setting the value in the values.yaml

-Ro send emails, you can create a gmail account and set the `gmailAddress` and `gmailPassword` values.
-For this to work however you will need to [Allow less secure apps to ON](https://myaccount.google.com/lesssecureapps) for the email account you created.
+To send emails, you can use the email provider of your choice.
+The emailing is currently setup with [resend](https://resend.com/).
+You can create an account and set the `mailAddress` and `mailPassword` values.

 The `airtableId` and `airtableApiKey` values can be used to access a custom airtable from the core services.
 The can be generated via the Airtable dashboard.